tohmae/pytorch-lightning/docs/source/advanced/profiler.rst

 XLA Profiling
 -------------

-`XLA Profiler <https://pytorch-lightning.readthedocs.io/en/latest/api/pytorch_lightning.profiler.XLAProfiler.html#pytorch_lightning.profiler.XLAProfiler>`_ will help you debug and optimize training workload performance for your models using Cloud TPU performance tools.
+:class:`~pytorch_lightning.profiler.xla.XLAProfiler` will help you debug and optimize training workload performance for your models using Cloud TPU performance tools.

 ##############################